tanfwong/sdr_notes/_sources/ch3/overlapsave.md

   using FFT, the FFT size must be at least as large as the output length so that circular convolution implemented by FFT becomes linear convolution.
-This requirement is often not practical since the input length is usually very large leading to an excessive FFT size.
+This requirement is often not practical since the input length is usually very large, leading to an excessive FFT size.
 A common solution is to divide the input signal into blocks and perform frequency-domain filtering on each block in sequence.
 * There are two main approaches, namely the *overlap-add*